 In this episode, Marc A. Pitman explains the 4 Quadrants of leadership and speaks about how leaders and fundraisers overcome their personal hurdles to become more confident and impactful in their roles.
 Then, we talk about how to take it a step further and improve relationships with your donors and community members.

 Successful leadership stems from your relationship with yourself.
 As a leader, you need to be credible, confident, and capable of foresight.
 An honest self-assessment paves the way that helps you fix any flaws.

-One of the most important aspects of relationships is to be true to yourself and, in the case of fundraising, your mission.
+One of the most important aspects of relationships is to be true to yourself.
+In the case of fundraising, this is represented by your organization’s mission.
 This not only builds genuine trust, but this awareness and understanding creates alignment throughout your fundraising system and enables you to understand and interact with your prospects much better.

 Marc’s expertise and enthusiasm engages audiences around the world and has caught the attention of media organizations as diverse as Al Jazeera, SUCCESS Magazine, and Fox News.
 Marc’s experience also includes pastoring a Vineyard church, managing a gubernatorial campaign, and teaching internet marketing and fundraising at colleges and universities.

 He is the husband to his best friend and the father of three amazing kids.
 And if you drive by him on the road, he’ll be singing 80’s tunes loud enough to embarrass his family!